felix0888/coinflip-attack/README.md

 npx hardhat test
 ```

-You can test fallback on the local hardhat node as well.
+You can test fallout on the local hardhat node as well.